What is lip cancer?

 As with other cancers, treatment depends on the stage of the cancer, how far it’s progressed (including the size of the tumor), and your general health.

 If the tumor is small, surgery is typically performed to remove it.
 This involves removal of all tissue involved with the cancer, plus reconstruction of the lip (cosmetically and functionally).

 If the tumor is larger or at a later stage, radiation and chemotherapy may be used to shrink the tumor before or after surgery to reduce the risk of recurrence.
 Chemotherapy treatments deliver drugs throughout the body and reduce the risk of the cancer spreading or returning.

-For those who smoke, quitting smoking before treatment can improve treatment outcomes.
+For people who smoke, quitting smoking before treatment can improve treatment outcomes.

 If left untreated, a lip tumor can spread to other areas of the mouth and tongue as well as distant parts of the body.
 If the cancer spreads, it becomes much more difficult to cure.

-Additionally, treatment for lip cancers can have many negative functional and cosmetic consequences.
+Additionally, treatment for lip cancer can have many functional and cosmetic consequences.
 People who have surgery to remove large tumors on their lips may experience trouble with speech, chewing, and swallowing after the surgery.

-Surgery can also result in disfiguring of the lip and face.
-Some people may need to work with a speech pathologist to improve speech, and reconstructive or cosmetic surgeons to rebuild the bones and tissues of the face.
+Surgery can also result in disfigurement of the lip and face.
+However, working with a speech pathologist can improve speech.
+Reconstructive or cosmetic surgeons can rebuild the bones and tissues of the face.